allegheny-college-cmpsc-406-spring-2024/environment-dashboard/README.md

 ### Step Three: Add the onboard temp sensor to your dashboard

-Reference the [Pico Sockets](https://github.com/allegheny-college-cmpsc-406-spring-2024/pico-sockets) assignment in reading from the onboard temperature sensor.
+Reference the [Pico Sockets](https://github.com/allegheny-college-cmpsc-406-spring-2024/pico-sockets) assignment to read from the onboard temperature sensor.
 Add this sensor as a third gauge on your IoT cloud dashboard.

 ### Step Four: Add another sensor to the Pico and your dashboard.